Meet Our Team

 Co-Owner, Yoga Teacher, Ayurvedic Yoga & Lifestyle Coach

 Niki guides well-rounded classes that are light-hearted but meditative.
 They flow in a thoughtful manner and are designed to create balance, a feeling of calm energy and mindful presence.
 In her classes you will learn proper alignment of poses while you build strength, self-awareness, flexibility, focus, and the ability to relax.
 An experienced teacher with advanced training, Niki is registered with the yoga alliance as an E-RYT 500, and YACEP (Yoga Alliance Continuing Education Provider).

-Outside of the studio Niki is passionate about finding balance with the natural world, focused on finding a harmonious balance with the natural world, native plant & pollinator gardening, a lover of long hikes, and laying in the hammock.
+Outside of the studio Niki is passionate about finding balance with the natural world through native plant & pollinator gardening, long hikes, and daydreaming in the hammock on summer days.

 Judy is a 500 hour E-RYT, teaching Yin, Adaptive, Nidra and Aqua Yoga in the local community for over seven years.
 She has studied with several outstanding teachers including Paul Grilley, Judith Lasater, Indu Aurora, Sarah Powers, Gary Kraftsow, and Ken Nelson.
 Judy says, "My earliest yoga experience started back in the 70's in my college days - and became my centering and calming practice.
 After moving on to other activities, I returned to an active practice over the course of the last decade."